temporalio/documentation/docs/dev-guide/tscript/foundations.md

 ### CancelledFailure

-Timers and Triggers throw [CancelledFailure](https://typescript.temporal.io/api/classes/client.CancelledFailure) when cancelled; Activities and Child Workflows throw `ActivityFailure` and `ChildWorkflowFailure` with cause set to `CancelledFailure`.
+Timers and triggers throw [CancelledFailure](https://typescript.temporal.io/api/classes/client.CancelledFailure) when cancelled; Activities and Child Workflows throw `ActivityFailure` and `ChildWorkflowFailure` with cause set to `CancelledFailure`.
 One exception is when an Activity or Child Workflow is scheduled in an already cancelled scope (or Workflow).
 In this case, they propagate the `CancelledFailure` that was thrown to cancel the scope.